OpenZeppelin/defender-templates/Readme.md

-# ETHDenver - OpenZeppelin Defender Integration
+# OpenZeppelin Defender Templates

-This repository contains templates for all tracks of the 2023 BUIDLathon.
-They are meant to be a place to get inspiration and kickstart your project.
+This repository contains Defender templates build in preparation for the ETHDenver hackathon to be used for projects participating in the OpenZeppelin Defender Bounty.
+These templates are meant to be a place to get inspiration and kickstart your project.

--   DeFi
--   NFTs, Gaming & the Metaverse
--   Infrastructure & Scalability
--   Impact + Public Goods
--   DAOs + Community

-The templates are structured by use case, which matches to one or more tracks.

 ---
 ## What is defender serverless?

-Defender serverless is a way to have infra as code.
-With these templates you can build complex monitoring and automation workflow and perhaps even escape need of building any backend at all!
+Defender serverless is a way to build your off-chain infrastructure as code.
+With these templates you can build complex monitoring and automation workflow and perhaps even escape the need of building a stand-alone backend at all!

 ## Usage

 We have three basic building primitives:
- - **Relayers**: Send transactions via a regular HTTP API, and takes care of private key secure storage, transaction signing, nonce management, gas pricing estimation, and resubmissions.
+ - **Relayers**: Send transactions via a regular HTTP API with secure private key storage, transaction signing, nonce management, gas pricing estimation, and resubmissions.
- - **Sentinels**: Monitor transactions to a contract by defining conditions on events, functions, transaction parameters.
+ - **Sentinels**: Monitor transactions to a contract by defining conditions on events, functions, and transaction parameters.
- - **Autotasks**: Run code snippets on a regular basis, via webhooks, or in response to a transaction
+ - **Autotasks**: Run serverless JS code on a regular basis, via webhooks, or in response to a transaction

-As well as auxuallary resources such as
+As well as auxuallary resources such as:
  - **contracts**: Information about your smart contract and it's methods
  - **policies**: Rules for Relayers on how to submit transactions
  - **secrets**: Key value pairs that you can store safely in Defender platform